-The only thing we can do is to define a proof of $(\forall x)A(x)$ to be a single argument $p$ which, for every term $t$, compels us to accept the statement $A(t)$.
-Now, it is natural to object that demanding a uniform proof of $A(x)$ is too restrictive.
-The concern is that it might be possible to, in some uniform way, generate proofs of $A(x)$ for various values of $x$ without being able to give a single finite proof that simultaneously covers all cases.
+The only thing we can do is to define a proof of $(\forall x)A(x)$ to be a single argument $p$ which, for every object $a$, compels us to accept the statement $A(a)$.
+Now, it is natural to object that demanding a uniform proof of $A(a)$ is too restrictive.
+The concern is that it might be possible to, in some uniform way, generate proofs of $A(a)$ for various values of $a$ without being able to give a single proof that simultaneously covers all cases.
 But this objection is not well-taken.
-Not only does it, as we have just explained, ignore the distinction between proving $A(x)$ and proving that $A(x)$ is provable, it also fails on its own terms.
-For suppose we had a construction that produced a proof of $A(x)$ for every $x$.
+Not only does it, as we have just explained, ignore the distinction between proving $A(a)$ and proving that $A(a)$ is provable, it also fails on its own terms.
+For suppose we had a construction that produced a proof of $A(a)$ for every $a$.
 How could we know that it did this?
-If there are infinitely many possible values of $x$ then direct inspection is not an option.
-But asking the construction to be accompanied by a collection of proofs, one for each $x$, that it produces a proof of $A(x)$ would be absurd; if we allowed that then we could just as well discard the construction altogether and simply ask for a collection of proofs of $A(x)$, one for each $x$.
-On the other hand, demanding a single, uniform, finite proof that the construction produces a proof of $A(x)$ for every $x$ negates the original basis of the objection.
-Any approach at some point has to come down to a single finite proof; all the construction viewpoint accomplishes is to erase the distinction between a statement and the assertion that that statement is provable.
+If there are a proper class of possible values of $a$ then direct inspection is not an option.
+But asking the construction to be accompanied by a collection of proofs, one for each $a$, that it produces a proof of $A(a)$ would be absurd; if we allowed that then we could just as well discard the construction altogether and simply ask for a collection of proofs of $A(a)$, one for each $a$.
+On the other hand, demanding a single uniform proof that the construction produces a proof of $A(a)$ for every $a$ negates the original basis of the objection.
+Any approach at some point has to come down to a single proof; all the construction viewpoint accomplishes is to erase the distinction between a statement and the assertion that that statement is provable.

 Similar comments apply to implication.
 Again, to prove $A \to B$ it is not enough to know that we can use any proof of $A$ to generate a proof of $B$; if anything, that would establish that $A$ is provable implies $B$ is provable, not that $A$ implies $B$.
 The proper formulation is that a proof of $A \to B$ is an argument that, granting $A$, compels rational acceptance of $B$.
-We can say that $p$ proves $A \to B$ if and only if $p'$ proves $A$ implies $p'$ proves $B$, where $p'$ ranges over proofs which contain $p$.
+We can say that $p$ proves $A \to B$ if and only if every $p' \supseteq p$ that proves $A$ also proves $B$.